mondrian-framework/mondrian-framework/README.md

 })
 ```

+### Expose module REST

-Next, we expose the module as a REST API endpoint:
+This is how we can expose the module as a REST API endpoint:

 ```typescript
 import { rest } from '@mondrian-framework/rest'